aminsato/chain-crawler/README.md

 - **LevelDB Database:** Store and manage the crawled data in a LevelDB database.
 - **Docker Compose Support:** Easily deploy and run the crawler using Docker Compose.
 - **REST API:** Access the crawled data through a RESTful API.
-- **gRPC Integration:** Seamlessly access the crawled data through a gRPC-based interface
+- **gRPC Integration:** Seamlessly access the crawled data through a gRPC-based interface.
-- **Cobra Command Line Interface (CLI):** Execute the program effortlessly using intuitive commands and flags facilitated by the Cobra library
+- **Cobra Command Line Interface (CLI):** Execute the program effortlessly using intuitive commands and flags facilitated by the Cobra library.
-- **API Documentation in YAML:** Provide comprehensive and structured documentation for the API using YAML format
+- **API Documentation in YAML:** Provide comprehensive and structured documentation for the API using YAML format.

-## Getting Started
+##Getting Started
 ### Installation

 1. Clone the repository.